JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 }
 ```

-I didn't need to change `findFirstSuperCall` for my changes.
+I fortunately didn't need to change `findFirstSuperCall` for my changes.

-I used the existing `superCall` variable for a check to make sure it was root level:
+I used the existing `superCall` variable for a check to make sure it was root level with a new `superCallIsRootLevelInConstructor` function:

 ```ts
 if (!superCallIsRootLevelInConstructor(superCall, node.body!)) {